 We also investigate the importance of individual predictors.
-We find that main effects and interactions among market beta, different measures of return volatility, return momentum, liquidity, and bid-ask spread are among the most important predictors.
-We provide interpretation of the predictor importance by i) identifying which aspects of the investor's utility the predictors contribute the most, and ii) showing how predictor importance translates to portfolio allocations.
-For instance, stocks with lower liquidity get higher weights, and this result is stronger for stocks with lower idiosyncratic volatility.
-Stocks with lower market betas get higher weights, and this result is stronger for stocks with higher standard deviation of liquidity.
-Our results are in line with those reported in ?, who finds that risk-based characteristics such as market beta and idiosyncratic volatility can explain the allocations of minimum-variance portfolios.
-Our paper extends those results and shows that different measures of size, return momentum and liquidity are also important as well as their interactions with different risk-based characteristics.
+We find that the main effects and interactions among market beta, different measures of return volatility, return momentum, liquidity, and bid-ask spread are among the most important predictors.
+We provide an interpretation of the predictor importance by i) identifying which aspects of the investor's utility the predictors contribute to the most, and ii) showing how predictor importance translates to portfolio allocations.
+For instance, stocks with lower liquidity receive higher weights, and this result is stronger for stocks with lower idiosyncratic volatility.
+Stocks with lower market betas receive higher weights, and this result is stronger for stocks with a higher standard deviation of liquidity.
+Our results are in line with those reported in Scherer (2011), which finds that risk-based characteristics such as market beta and idiosyncratic volatility can explain the allocations of minimum-variance portfolios.
+Our paper extends those results and shows that different measures of size, return momentum, and liquidity are also important, as well as their interactions with different risk-based characteristics.